GameChangerCloud/generator-aws-server-gamechanger/README.md

 2. Usage

-In the folder which contains your app named "yourAppName"
+In the folder which contains your app named "<your-app-name>"
 ```
-yo graphql-lambdas <your-app-name> <your-new-graphql-schema>.graphql
+yo aws-server-gamechanger <your-app-name> <your-new-graphql-schema>.graphql
 ```
 Then, send the request for update (see in the previous part)